Spiderwoman Theater: History

-Schisms developed in the group that led to the theater dividing in two in 1981.
-The offshoot lesbian performance troupe Split Britches included Lois Weaver, Peggy Shaw, and Deb Margolin.
-Spiderwoman Theater continued on with the three sisters and shifted its focus to Native American issues that year with the play Sun, Moon and Feather.
+Schisms developed in the collective that led to group splitting in two in 1981.
+The offshoot, non-Indigenous, lesbian performance troupe Split Britches included Lois Weaver, Peggy Shaw, and Deb Margolin.

-Spiderwoman Theater's Winnetou's Snake Oil Show from Wigwam City is a satire of the European and particularly German fascination with Native Americans.
-The play parodies the characters of dime-store novelist Karl May, New Ageism, and individuals who pretend to be Native American.
+Spiderwoman Theater continued on with the three sisters and shifted its focus to Indigenous issues that year with the play Sun, Moon and Feather.
+Their Winnetou's Snake Oil Show from Wigwam City is a satire of the European and particularly German fascination with Native Americans.
+The play parodies the characters of dime-store novelist Karl May, New Ageism, and non-Natives who pretend to be Native American.
 The play includes a phony shaman workshop where white people are transformed into Indians for a weekend for $3000.
-According to the troupe, it was an act of resistance meant to reclaim their identity as real Native Americans.
-After Winnetou's Snake Oil Show, the sisters had enough remaining material they had been working on to have a new show, Reverb-ber-ber-rations.
+According to the troupe, it was an act of resistance meant to reclaim their identity as Indigenous women.
+After Winnetou's Snake Oil Show, the sisters had enough remaining material that they produced an additional show on the theme, Reverb-ber-ber-rations.

 Performance Documentation of the pieces "Women In Violence" (1976) and "Lysistrata Numbah!"
 (1977) were included in the WACK!
-Art and Feminist Revolution Exhibition, organized by Cornelia Butler and presented at The Museum of Contemporary Art, Los Angeles, March 4-July 16, 2007.
+Art and Feminist Revolution Exhibition, organized by Cornelia Butler and presented at The Museum of Contemporary Art, Los Angeles, March 4 – July 16, 2007.
 Additionally, Spiderwoman founder Muriel Miguel was the subject about a short documentary by Theatre Communications Group in a series about theatre companies about people of color.

 In 1997, a repository for Spiderwoman Theater, the Native American Women Playwrights Archive (NAWPA), was created.
 It contains promotional and personal documents associated with the theater troupe and also holds a collection of manuscripts and related items pertaining to Native American women in theater.

+Over the years, Spiderwoman Theater has been honored with various accolades.
+In 1997, the Native American Women Playwrights Archive at Miami University in Oxford, Ohio recognized their life's work by awarding them with Honorary Doctorates of Fine Arts.
+In 2005, the Smithsonian Institution's National Museum of the American Indian in New York City paid tribute to Spiderwoman Theater by including them as a part of an exhibit called "New Tribe, New York."
+In 2010, the Women's Caucus for Art honored them with a Lifetime Achievement Award.